DAIFerraraGraf/dai-lab-smtp/README.md

 pierre.durand@example.com
 ```
 ### Content.json
 The messages are stored in a json file.
-The file contain a single key-value pair.
-The key is "messages" and the value is an array of objects.
+The file contains a single key-value pair.
+The key is "messages", and the value is an array of objects.
 Each object in the array represents an email message with two properties: "Subject" and "Body".
 Subject is the subject of
 the email and Body is the content of the email.